wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error         August 2019

-   Purpose:  No NSEC records could be obtained
-   Reference:  Section 4.13

-   INFO-CODE:  13
-   Purpose:  The SERVFAIL error comes from the cache
-   Reference:  Section 4.14

-   INFO-CODE:  14
-   Purpose:  Not Ready.
-   Reference:  Section 4.15

-   INFO-CODE:  15
-   Purpose:  Blocked
-   Reference:  Section 4.16

-   INFO-CODE:  16
-   Purpose:  Censored
-   Reference:  Section 4.17

-   INFO-CODE:  17
-   Purpose:  Prohibited
-   Reference:  Section 4.18

-   INFO-CODE:  18
-   Purpose:  Filtered
-   Reference:  Section 4.19
+   Reference:  Section 3.19

    INFO-CODE:  19
    Purpose:  Answering with stale/cached NXDOMAIN data
-   Reference:  Section 4.20
+   Reference:  Section 3.20

    INFO-CODE:  20
    Purpose:  Lame
-   Reference:  Section 4.21
+   Reference:  Section 3.21

    INFO-CODE:  21
    Purpose:  Deprecated
-   Reference:  Section 4.22
+   Reference:  Section 3.22

    INFO-CODE:  22
    Purpose:  No Reachable Authority
-   Reference:  Section 4.22
+   Reference:  Section 3.22

-6. Security Considerations
+5. Security Considerations

-   Though DNSSEC continues to be deployed, unfortunately a significant number of clients (~11% according to [GeoffValidation]) that receive a SERVFAIL from a validating resolver because of a DNSSEC validaion
+   Though DNSSEC continues to be deployed, unfortunately a significant number of clients (~11% according to [GeoffValidation]) that receive a SERVFAIL from a validating resolver because of a DNSSEC validaion issue will simply ask the next (potentially non-validating) resolver in their list, and thus don't get any of the protections which DNSSEC should provide.

-Kumari, et al.          Expires February 10, 2020              [Page 10]

-Internet-Draft       draft-ietf-dnsop-extended-error         August 2019

-   issue will simply ask the next (potentially non-validating) resolver in their list, and thus don't get any of the protections which DNSSEC should provide.
-This is very similar to a kid asking his mother if he can have another cookie.
-When the mother says "No, it will ruin your dinner!", going off and asking his (more permissive) father and getting a "Yes, sure, have a cookie!".

    This information is unauthenticated information, and an attacker (e.g MITM or malicious recursive server) could insert an extended error